One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Rome

-Number one in the list of the best places to visit in Italy has to be Rome.
+Number one on the list of the best places to visit in Italy has to be Rome.
 This city has so much history and art, so much good food, and it looks so breathtakingly beautiful that you could spend months without ever getting tired of it.

 Viterbo and Tuscia